myiwt/drug-reviews-text-classification/README.md

 # Text classification of online drug review websites
-This analysis is based on an assignment for AUT's COMP723 Data Mining course, Semester 2 2020
 ## Aim

-The aim is to try and predict the effectiveness of drugs from online drug review websites by using text mining and machine learning.
+To try and predict the effectiveness of drugs from online drug review websites by using text mining and machine learning techniques.

 ## Introduction